openblockchains/crypto-quotes/README.md

 WOO NUMBER GO UP!!!

-Who needs adoption when you can have Institutional Investors!
+Who needs adoption when you can have institutional investors!
 Why bank the unbanked when you can bank the banks!
 Bring out the champaign because NUMBER GO UP!!!